Wisconsin Healthcare Fraud Defense

 - What Constitutes a “Safe Harbor” in an Anti-Kickback Statute Investigation? – Learn about some of the affirmative “safe harbor” defenses that are available in cases involving allegations of offering, soliciting, paying, and receiving illegal remuneration.

 - What Kinds of Billing and Coding Errors Constitute Healthcare Fraud? – Learn more about the types of billing and coding errors that can lead to civil and criminal charges.

-- What Types of Activities Are Covered Under the False Claims Act? – Learn more about common allegations and potential defense strategies in federal healthcare fraud investigations under the False Claims Act.
+- What Types of Activities Are Covered Under the False Claims Act? – Learn more about common healthcare fraud allegations and potential defense strategies in federal healthcare fraud investigations under the False Claims Act.

 Schedule a Confidential Case Assessment at Oberheiden, P.C.

-If your Wisconsin healthcare business or medical practice is under federal investigation, we strongly encourage you to contact us for a confidential case assessment.
+If your Wisconsin healthcare business or medical practice is under federal investigation or facing healthcare fraud charges, we strongly encourage you to contact us for a confidential case assessment.
+Healthcare fraud is a very serious legal offense and those who are convicted may face severe penalties in accordance with the federal sentencing guidelines.
 Contact our federal defense team and speak to a senior healthcare fraud attorney as soon as possible, call 888-680-1745 or tell us how to reach you online now.